swiftviz/Chart/technotes/Marks.md

 A chart displays a dot mark using a collection of shapes, mapped into an area.
 The `x` and `y` (required) coordinates of the position represent quantitative data or ordinal data.
-The `shape` of the mark can represent categorical data.
-The `color` of the mark can represent categorical, ordinal, or quantitative data.
+The `shape` of the mark (can represent categorical data) The `color` of the mark (can represent categorical, ordinal, or quantitative data)

 Visual Channels:

 - `x` - required
 - `y` - required
 - `shape` - default to circle

+optional parameters:

+- orientation [horizontal|vertical] - default vertical & bottom edge
+- ordering - default locale specific based on LTR/RTL language setting, en_US is `LTR`

 Common Channels and Defaults: